MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Related Work

 \subsection{Virtual Outliers Synthesis}

-Outliers in data mining and statistics are typically considered representations of abnormalities, discordants, deviants, or anomalies~\cite{Aggarwal2017, boukerche2020outlier}.
-In the context of deep learning, outliers are often viewed as anomalies compared to inliers, with multiple deep learning methods developed to detect these outliers~\cite{wang2019progress, boukerche2020outlier}.
+Outlier detection plays a crucial role in data mining and statistics, where outliers are defined as abnormalities or deviations from expected patterns \cite{Aggarwal2017}.
+In deep learning, these outliers are often interpreted as anomalies relative to inlier data, and various methods have been developed to identify them \cite{wang2019progress}.
 Unlike traditional approaches that focus on outlier detection, recent works in computer vision have explored synthesizing outliers to enhance the accuracy and robustness of deep learning models, particularly in scenarios where datasets are insufficient, such as the medical image classification~\cite{boukerche2020outlier}.

-Further research has leveraged synthetic data to quantify uncertainty, primarily for out-of-distribution (OOD) detection~\cite{du2022towards, 634474c590e50fcafd462df0, zhao20213d}.
-OOD detection aims to identify conditions unrepresented in the training dataset~\cite{Yuan_2023_CVPR}.
-In the realm of OOD detection, the challenge is to detect OOD samples; in our case, these include unseen cells in annotations that are difficult for precise human annotation and cells at transitional stages that can be considered OOD.
-The subtle differences between foreground elements in medical images turn OOD detection into a near-OOD problem, where traditional methods often fall short~\cite{winkens2020contrastive,ren2021simple,mirzaei2022fake,dong2022neural}.
-In our research, we treat segmentation targets, specifically NT2 cells at various stages, as OOD data.
-Virtual outlier synthesis has proven effective for OOD detection~\cite{du2022towards}, inspiring us to adapt this approach to enhance the robustness and accuracy of our model for cell segmentation.
+Synthetic data has also been employed to quantify model uncertainty, especially for out-of-distribution (OOD) detection.
+One study leverages synthetic data to better define the boundaries between known and unknown samples \cite{du2022towards}, which is particularly relevant for detecting unseen cells or cells at transitional stages.
+OOD detection methods often struggle with the subtle differences among foreground elements in medical images \cite{dong2022neural}.

-Synthesis methods for medical and biological image segmentation remain relatively underexplored.
-Few synthesis methods have been applied to enhance the training of deep learning models in this area~\cite{BOWLES2017643, thambawita2022singan, Nie2020}.
-Our proposed method dynamically estimates class-conditional Gaussian distributions during training, shaping the uncertainty surface over time with our specially formulated loss.
+Synthesis methods have shown promise in various domains, yet their application to medical and biological image segmentation remains relatively underexplored, with few approaches targeting deep learning model training.
+A recent work combines image synthesis, Gaussian mixture models, and one-class support vector machines to robustly detect hyperintense lesions in cerebral small vessel disease without being limited by pathology or location \cite{BOWLES2017643}.
+Another research introduces a synthetic data generation pipeline, SinGAN-Seg, which leverages a single training image to produce realistic medical images and corresponding masks, thereby enhancing segmentation performance in scenarios with limited data \cite{thambawita2022singan}.
+Additionally, an adversarial confidence learning framework integrates voxel- and region-wise confidence information into supervised segmentation and synthesis models, resulting in improved visual perception and quantitative precision on clinical datasets \cite{Nie2020}.